-Draft records contain a wealth of information on millions of men between the ages of 16 and about 45.
+All males in the United States between the ages of 18 and 45 were required by law to register for the draft throughout 1917 and 1918, making WWI draft records a rich source of information on millions of American males born between about 1872 and 1900.
 The WWI draft registration records are by far the biggest group of such draft records in the U.S., containing names, ages, and dates and place of birth for more than 24 million men.

-Learning the exact date of birth for all registrants (especially useful for men born prior to the onset of state birth registration), and exact place of birth for men born between June 6, 1886 and August 28, 1897 who registered in the first or second draft (possibly the only source of this information for foreign-born men who never became naturalized U.S. citizens).
+Best For: Learning the exact date of birth for all registrants (especially useful for men born prior to the onset of state birth registration), and exact place of birth for men born between 6 June 1886 and 28 August 1897 who registered in the first or second draft (possibly the only source of this information for foreign-born men who never became naturalized U.S. citizens).

 On May 18, 1917, the Selective Service Act authorized the President to temporarily increase the U.S. military.
 Under the office of the Provost Marshal General, the Selective Service System was established to draft men into military service.
 Local boards were created for each county or similar state subdivision, and for each 30,000 people in cities and counties with a population greater than 30,000.